 Does My Dog Love Me?

-By Ryan Llera, BSc, DVM; Lynn Buzhardt, DVM
+By Krista Williams, BSc, DVM, CCRP; Ryan Llera, BSc, DVM; Lynn Buzhardt, DVM

 What does research say?

 Through science, we have learned that our canine friends are social, emotional beings that respond to human smells and voices.
 They react with joy to our scent and respond to the tone of our voice.
-Science proves that part of the canine brain is associated with positive emotions and they do, indeed, feel love for their human companions.
+Science proves that part of the canine brain is associated with positive emotions, and they do, indeed, feel love for their human companions.

 How can you tell if your dog loves you?

-Here are some indicators that your dog really does love you for more than a fresh bag of kibble and a walk in the park:
+Here are some indicators that your dog really loves you – and not just for a fresh bag of kibble or a walk in the park.

 2. Your dog gives you presents.
 Sometimes your dog brings you his favorite toy ready to play, but often, he presents it as a gift.
 He wants to “share” his favored possession with the person he loves.

 3. Your dog puts you second only to food.
 Next to food, your dog craves you!
 Dogs live in the “now.”
 When they are hungry and are presented with a bowl full of food, they will forgo human interaction for the glory of a good meal.
 However, when the bowl is empty, dogs want you!
-Many dogs want to snuggle their owners after mealtime.
+Many dogs want to snuggle with their owners after mealtime.

 6. Your dog does not care about your appearance.
-If your dog cuddles you when you have stinky morning breath, after a sweaty work out, or when you have a crazy hair day, chances are it is a case of true love.
+If your dog cuddles you when you have stinky morning breath, after a sweaty workout, or when you have a crazy hair day, chances are it is a case of true love.
 Dogs really do love us unconditionally.

 7. Your dog follows you everywhere.
-If you feel like you can not take a step in the house without your dog at your heels, consider yourself loved.
+If you feel like you cannot take a step in the house without your dog at your heels, consider yourself loved.
 Dogs cling to you for more than just security.
-Unlike other human companions, they can not get enough of your company.
+Unlike other human companions, they cannot get enough of your company.

-Feel better?
 Now you can remain secure in the affection your dog feels for you.
 Your dog loves you!

 Related Articles